top of page

 npm start

 🎉 Congratulations!
-The Docusaurus website with basic configuration is up and running.
+Your basic Docusaurus website is up and running.
 You’ll see the website with default configuration as below:

 Docusaurus website